Affiq/tech242-AWS-linux/MonitoringAlert/README.md

 ![Alt text](MonitoringAutomationLevels.drawio.png)

 #### No monitoring
-Risk of CPU being overloaded, and the machine falling over.
+Risk of CPU being overloaded, and the machine falling over as traffic/load increases.

 #### Manual Monitoring (Dashboard)
-Need a person watching the dashboard
+Need a person manually monitoring the dashboard - can be susceptible to spikes in traffic if monitoring is not constant.

-#### Alert Monitoring ()
+#### Alert Monitoring
 Automated alarm at a certain threshold, but response is manual.
+This is somewhat good, but requires a certain level of manual response, and can be unsuitable for international response teams as differing timezones means that manual response can be untimely.

+### Autoscaling
+Automated monitoring and response.

 ## Setting up Monitoring for EC2 Instance